Envirometrix/PredictiveSoilMapping/main.md

 -   Data maintenance and web-serving costs, usually expressed as monthly/yearly costs,

-Although in the introduction chapter we have mentioned that the production costs are mainly function of resolution i.e. cartographic scale, in practice several other factors determine the total costs.
+Although in the introduction chapter we mentioned that the production costs are mainly a function of grid resolution i.e. cartographic scale, in practice several other factors determine the total costs.
-Standard soil data production costs (approximate estimates) per soil data quality category (see below) is connected to the quality level of the output maps.
+Standard soil data production costs (approximate estimates) per soil data quality category (see below) are connected to the quality level of the output maps.
 Consider that there are four main quality levels:

   * L0 = initial product with only few soil properties, no quality/accuracy requirements,